oliviaammartin/oliviaammartin.github.io/index.md

 Ph.D.
 Candidate in the Remsing Lab
 Department of Chemistry and Chemical Biology, Rutgers University

-Currently seeking a position as a Postdoctoral Research Associate starting Summer 2027 / Fall 2027.
+**Currently seeking a position as a Postdoctoral Researcher starting Summer 2027 / Fall 2027.**

 ## Research Interests